Charles N. Cox

 - Built an indie game studio, Kickstarter’d, shipped titles on Mobile and PC.

-- My 15 Minutes: Covered in an Aug ‘14 New York Times article on Early Access.
+- My 15 Minutes: Went full-time in ‘13, covered in an Aug ‘14 New York Times article on Early Access.

 - Learn more about our game here.

 Senior Program Manager - Microsoft Xbox ‘10-‘13

 - Built game developer education programs for Xbox One, Windows 8, and Windows Phone.